WASasquatch/was-node-suite-comfyui/README.md

     - Used for the perlin noise.
 I tried writing three different perlin noise functions but I couldn't get things as fast as this library, even with numpy, and that was really hard to figure out.
 Haha.
 I'm just terrible with math.
 Feel free to PR a in-house version so long as it doesn't take longer than a few seconds.
 Fastest I got was nearly a minute...
 Lol
   - PythonGit
     - For downloading repos
-*This version renames some nodes, as well as introduces new fields.
-Unfortunately ComfyUI doesn't handle these changes well, so you'll have to replace the dreaded "red nodes" manually.*